 Take a drive in one of our iconic Land Rover Defenders and select the trail you would like to follow.
-Set your own pace and stop to enjoy the views and attractions as you wish.
+Set your own pace and stop to enjoy the views and attractions you like.
 Golden Circle, Reykjanes Peninsula, Borgarfjörður and more great trails, all within reach from your hotel in Reykjavik.

 The Þórsmerkurvegur road number F249 to Volcano Huts Þórsmörk is a 4x4 F-road with unbridged rivers.
 Small rental cars are not allowed on this road.
 Make sure your rental car is a 4x4 and F-Road approved.
 Even with a 4x4, you cannot cross the last river to Volcano Huts, the Krossá River.
 View here on Google maps

 Park your car and hop on the bus to get safely across the Krossá River.
 Get bus tickets here.

 Parking is available by the Lava Center in Hvolsvöllur village, by the Seljalandsfoss waterfall and for F-Road approved 4x4 cars by the Krossá River.
 The buses will pass all of these locations where you can hop on and off the bus.
 If you park by the Krossá River you may have to wave the driver of the bus to signal that you want to get on the bus.